Effect Size > Cohen’s D

 What is Cohen’s D?

-Cohen’s D is one of the most common ways to measure effect size.
-An effect size is how large an effect of something is.
-For example, medication A has a better effect than medication B.
+Cohen’s D , or standardized mean difference, is one of the most common ways to measure effect size.
+An effect size is how large an effect is.
+For example, medication A has a larger effect than medication B. While a p-value can tell you if there is an effect, it won’t tell you how large that effect is.

 - M1 = mean of group 1